can-lehmann/owlkettle/docs/cross_compiling.md

 ### Other

-If you do not use a Debian derived distro check your package registry for `mingw-gtk3` or a similarly named package.
+If you do not use any of the distributions explicitly listed here, check your package registry for `mingw-gtk3` or a similarly named package.
-For example on Arch the package is named `mingw-w64-gtk3`.
+For example on Arch the package is called `mingw-w64-gtk3`.

 Check out [the Nim Compiler User Guide](https://nim-lang.org/docs/nimc.html#crossminuscompilation-for-windows) for more information on cross-compilation in general.